All Episodes

 We're changing people's lives.

-Put the this inflation in in context.
+Put this inflation in context.

-How bad is the surgeon prices?
+How bad is the surge in prices?

-I it's awful.
+I mean, it's awful.

-I mean, it's awful on how people feel about it is even worse.
+And how people feel about it is even worse.

 Inflation nation.

-I basically just got struggle food and some popsicles.
+I basically just got struggle, food, and some popsicles.

 The consumer price index rose 8.6% in May to a new 40-year high.